-\subsection{Visually Similar}
+\subsection{Visually similar}

-The adversary replaces $t$ with a token that looks similar (e.g. replacing \textit{I} with \textit{l}) with the intention that a human overlooks the error.
-Again, usually here $t$ is a character.
-This can also include many-to-one or one-to-many character replacements (e.g. replacing {\it cl} with \textit{d}).
-These attacks tend to be either almost indistinguishable or very obvious, depending on the font used and the choice of replacement.
+The adversary may replace token $t$ with a visually similar token, intending that a human reader overlooks the discrepancy.
+These transformations can be applied at the character level, including many-to-one or one-to-many character replacements (e.g., replacing \textit{cl} with \textit{d}).
+The effectiveness of these attacks may vary depending on the font used and the specific replacements chosen.

-The simplest method is to create a mapping between each token in the vocabulary and a manually-chosen replacement for each \cite{Eger2019VIPER,Textbugger}.
-For example, \cite{Eger2019VIPER} replace characters by a version of themselves with a diacritic (e.g. \textit{c} to \textit{č}).
-This work also proposes a different method that uses Unicode descriptions of characters to find replacements of the same character and case\footnote{For example, \textit{a} has Unicode description \textit{LATIN SMALL LETTER A}, and a potential replacement à has Unicode description \textit{LATIN SMALL LETTER A WITH GRAVE}}.
-An alternative is to use visual embeddings that treat each character as a grid of pixels.
-Each character is then represented numerically, such as with a raw pixel vector \cite{Eger2019VIPER}, or as a dense representation, like from the intermediate layers of a CNN \cite{Li2020TextShield}.
-At this point $\sS(t)$ can be constructed by taking the closest points to the character in that latent space.